TRACY RUTTER / SCIENCE PHOTO LIBRARY TRACY RUTTER / SCIENCE PHOTO LIBRARY

 Epidural anaesthetic.
-Anaesthetist injecting an epidural anaesthetic into the spine of a patient prior to surgery.
-The anaesthetic is injected into the epidural space between the dura mater, the outermost of the three membranes that cover the spine, and the vertebral canal.
-The anaesthetic will numb the nerves that supply the lower half of the body to prevent the patient from feeling pain during the surgery.
-Epidural anaesthetic is most commonly used during childbirth, particularly for a Caesarean section, but in this case it is being administered to a male patient who is about to have a hip replacement operation.
+Surgeon's hands injecting an epidural anaesthetic into the lower back of a woman, prior to a Caesarean section.
+The anaesthetic is injected into the epidural space.
+This lies between the dura mater, the outermost of the three membranes that cover the spine, and the vertebral canal.
+The anaesthetic numbs the nerves that supply the chest and the lower half of the body, allowing the woman to remain conscious during the delivery of her child.
+During a Caesarean section, the baby is delivered through an incision made in the woman's abdomen and uterus.
+It is performed when it is difficult or dangerous for the baby to be delivered vaginally.